VGA core

 Features

-- Hardware scrolling: a per-frame start-address latch plus fine pixel panning (Attribute Controller register 13h).
+- Hardware scrolling: a start-address latch for each frame, and pixel panning (Attribute Controller register 13h).

-- Line-compare split screen, for a scrolling playfield under a fixed status panel.
+- A line-compare split screen.
+Use it for a playfield that scrolls below a fixed status panel.

 - Mode-X page flipping through the start-address latch.

-- A 256-entry DAC with the stock power-on palettes and a programmable pel mask.
+- A DAC with 256 entries, the power-on palettes, and a programmable pel mask.

 INT 10hBIOS video services: mode set, window scroll, character and pixel I/O, palette and DAC control, and state query.